jessarcher/zsh-artisan/README.md

 commands are retrieved on-demand.
 This means that you will see any Artisan commands that are available to you, including any custom commands that have been defined.

+If you configured the `ARTISAN_OPEN_ON_MAKE_EDITOR` environment variable, any files created by `artisan make:*` commands should automatically be opened, including when multiple files are created (E.g. by `artisan make:model -m -c -r`)

 It does not set any aliases, but would like to make some suggestions: